strimzi/proposals/052-cruise-control-api-users.md

 * A watch on the new `CruiseControlUser` resource
 * A reconciler to manage the `CruiseControlUser` resource.

-Given that accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced users in special use-casesi, this method would not be worth the complexity that it would add to the code base.
+Given that accessing the Cruise Control API directly is not the primary way of interacting with Cruise Control for a Strimzi-managed Kafka cluster and is expected to be used only by advanced users in special use-cases, this method would not be worth the complexity that it would add to the code base.

 ### Add API user list to Cruise Control spec